Henry O'Brien, Lord Ibrackan

-In 1661, he represented Clare in the Parliament of Ireland, and from 1670 until his death in 1678, Northampton.
+In 1661, he represented County Clare in the Parliament of Ireland, and from 1670 until his death in 1678, Northampton.
 In 1673, he was appointed to the Privy Council of Ireland.
 His wife's relationship with Charles II gave them a valuable opening at Court, where they already had a friend in Sir Joseph Williamson and they enjoyed high favour in the 1660s.

 He died of disease while in camp with his regiment in Flanders.
 His courtesy title passed to his younger half-brother Henry Horatio O'Brien, Lord Ibrackan.
 Katherine within three months married their old friend, the statesman Sir Joseph Williamson.
 The speed of her remarriage gave rise to unkind rumours that the pair had been lovers, and the marriage was disapproved of, even by her children, since Williamson, the son of a country vicar, was not considered a suitable match for a connection of the King.

 He is a major character in The Piccadilly Plot, the seventh in the Thomas Chaloner mystery novels by Susanna Gregory.